Winter Hiking at South Moat Mountain, New Hampshire

 In true winter hiking fashion, the hike back down was pretty slick with a few good wipeouts along the way.
 Again, we were thankful for our microspikes.
 Although it started to get even colder as the sun began to set, it cast beautiful pale winter light through the trees and sparkled on the snow.
 Just another reminder of why hiking South Moat Mountain in the winter is so worth it!

 Have you ever hiked South Moat Mountain in the winter?
 What are your favorite hikes in New Hampshire?
 What are your favorite things to do in New Hampshire in the winter?
-Share with us in the comments below.
+Share in the comments below.

 Leave a Reply